cgardesey/zed/README.md

 ## Introduction

-This is a laravel application that demonstrates CRUD with operations on pyz_book
+This is a laravel application that demonstrates CRUD with operations on pyz_book table

 ## Prerequisites